picchio396/snake-ai/README.md

 I ran the test more than 1000 and did not get a highscore greater than 3...
 I'm not sure if it is because my environment variables (alpha, gamma and epsilon) are wrong or if the whole flow is wrong.<br /><br />
 - I save the observation space as an array and store all possible values.
 I don't think this is a good approach because it generates a massive array and there is probably a better way to do it.
+- Now that I think about, the whole reward system might be broken.
+Currently, the state is the relative tail position and the relative distance to the food and that is it (no knowledge of the board).